andreaintech/React-Native-v2-FrontEnd-Masters-Course-Notes/README.md

 The language of choice ended up being JavaScript probably because React (the popular frontend framework also developed by Facebook) is a JavaScript framework, so it provides the smallest possible learning curve for folks already familiar with React.

 Note: React Native is not the only such framework, and it's not even the first, but where it differs from others is that a built React Native app is indistinguishable from a "real" native app.
 Unlike most of the other frameworks, it is not just a webview that look like a real app.
 The other really standout feature is that React Native apps are infinitely extensible: you are not constrained by the framework and you can always pure native code in your app if you want to do something the framework doesn't already enabled.
 Finally, if you're already familiar to React and web development, then the learning curve for React Native is really not that steep.

+## How does it work?

+Without getting overly technical here, React Native is built in such a way that it targets existing compilers.
+For example, we have compilers that accept Java / Kotlin code and target Android platform, or Objective C / Swift targeting iOS platform.
+This is really powerful, because

+1. Native compilers are designed for this, so we'll be no worse than non-React Native apps, and
+2. This makes the React Native framework extensible to other native platforms.
+React Native Windows?
+VR?
+Web?
+It could all be available from our one unified JavaScript API.